© 2026 RIWON KWON. All rights reserved.

 Initial Concept: AR Heritage Game

-Our first approach drew inspiration from Pokémon Go, location-based AR that would guide visitors to heritage sites while collecting engagement data.
 Through AR, visitors can see mission locations on the map, and AR layers unique information about the island, making them eager to visit these places.

-But… information-based AR alone couldn't spark sustainable relationships with locals
+But… information-based AR alone couldn't spark sustainable relationships

-The Pivot: AR as "Connection Starter"
+The Pivot: AR as "Conversation Starter"

 IDEATION